Aniket21mathur/CSN-232-Starvation-Free-Reader-Writer-Problem/README.md

 # Observation

 From the output it is clear that neither reader nor wirter is given priority.
 Writers are able to write even if the readers are waiting.
 Even if there are readers in the queue, the writers enter the entry section.
-This is not the case with with reader priority solution.
+This is not the case with reader priority solution.
 Hence writer is able to write even if a reader is in the queue.
 So the solution is **starvation free**.